adamwshero/cf-template-aws-elasticsearch/README.md

 sh ./elasticsearch/scripts/deploy.sh -e prod
 ```

 ###### * After the stack deploys run the two lambdas in the post deploy stack to finish the install.
 There is no input schema for the Lambda, it is ignored.
+If you don't run the lambdas, you will have to make the changes listed in the "fixed by post-deploy script" section by hand.

 ## Testing stack outputs locally